AlanFoster/Spring-And-Hibernate-App/readme.md

 Hosting the Webservice
 ----------------------

-Running the webservice within jetty is extremely easy.
+Running the webservice within jetty using cxf is extremely easy.

 Open up a command terminal from the root directory and execute the following commands

-    cd application
+    cd hostedWebservice
     mvn jetty:run

 You should see the following appear